SyncProxy/sync-client/README.md

 Message that will popup in the app before the first synchronization.
 default: "To begin, please press Sync button"

+**utcDates**
+If true (default), all datetimes will be stored as ISO-8601 strings, otherwise as "YYYY-MM-DD HH:MI:SS" (without timezone information).
+default: "true"

 **onSyncEnd**
 Handler function called each time synchronization ends